The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 \begin{proof} Let $\mathcal{D}$ be an independently even drawing of $K_{3,t}$ on a surface $S$ of Euler genus $g$.
 By the pigeonhole principle, there is a subset $I_b\subseteq [t-1]$ of size at least $(t-1)/2^{g}$ such that all the cycles $C_i$ with $i\in I_b$ have the same homology class in $\mathcal{D}$.
 Analogously, there is a subset $I_c\subseteq I_b$ of size at least $|I_b|/2^{g}$ such that all the cycles $C'_i$ with $i\in I_c$ have the same homology class in $\mathcal{D}$.
 Suppose that $t\ge 2\cdot 4^g +2$.
 Then $|I_b|\ge 2\cdot 2^g +1$ and $|I_c|\ge 3$.
 Let $i,j,k \in I_c$ be three distinct integers.
 We now consider the subgraph $H$ of $K_{3,t}$ induced by the vertices $a,b,c,u_i,u_j,u_k$, isomorphic to $K_{3,3}$, and show that all its cycles are homologically zero.
 Indeed, the cycle space of $H$ is generated by the four cycles $au_ibu_j$, $au_ibu_k$, $au_icu_j$ and $au_icu_k$, and each of them is the sum (mod $2$) of two cycles of the same homology class: $au_ibu_j = C_i + C_j$, $au_ibu_k = C_i + C_k$, $au_icu_j = C'_i + C'_j$ and $au_icu_k = C'_i + C'_k$.
 Corollary~\ref{cor_zero} now implies that $H$ is planar, but this is a contradiction.
 Therefore $t\le 2\cdot 4^g + 1$. \end{proof}

 To prove the lower bound in Theorem~\ref{theorem_z2}a), we use the same general idea as in the previous proof.
 However, we will need the following more precise lemma about drawings of $K_{3,3}$, strengthening Corollary~\ref{cor_zero} and Lemma~\ref{lemma_iocr_cycles}.
-We also replace the pigeonhole principle with a linear-algebraic trick.
+We also replace the pigeonhole principle with an argument from linear algebra.

 \begin{lemma} Let $\mathcal{D}$ be an independently even drawing of $K_{3,3}$ on a surface $S$.
 For $i\in\{1,2\}$, let $\gamma_i$ and $\gamma'_i$ be the closed curves representing the cycles $C_i$ and $C'_i$, respectively, in $\mathcal{D}$.
 The intersection numbers of their homology classes satisfy